 A Few More Notes

 Taking a multivitamin?
-A lot of multivitamins include Vitamin D and Vitamin B12.
+A lot of multivitamins include Vitamin D and Vitamin B12 already.
 Check labels and don’t over-supplement.
-A body can only absorb so much Vitamin D and the rest it will pee out.
-Dose accordingly.
+A body can only absorb so much Vitamin D. Dose accordingly.
 More isn’t always better.

 Check labels for hidden gluten.
 Even better, look for bottles labeled gluten free.